unsignedpixel/Hugo/content/yafra-tagger/index.md

 Yafra-Tagger is the companion app for [Yafra](/yafra).
 It reads Yafra files and writes data to your digitized film.

 ### Getting started{#help}
 Export your films from Yafra to you mac (select a film from the film list and share it using AirDrop, Mail or Save to Files).
 Open Yafra-Tagger and drag a film to the left panel.
-Now drag your digitized film images to the right panel.
+Then drag digitized film images to the right panel.
 Supported file types are
 - jpeg
 - tiff
 - heic
 - png

-Now assign exposures to images by dragging them from the left panel to the right panel.
+Assign exposures to images by dragging them from the left panel to the right panel.
 You can assign the same exposure to multiple images.
-If you accidentally assign a the wrong exposure, simply replace it by dragging the correct one to the image.
+If you accidentally assign a wrong exposure, simply replace it by dragging the correct one to the image.

 Swipe left to remove an image from the list